root-project/web/manual/math/index.md

 This interface is used for numerical algorithms operating only on one-dimensional functions.
 It cannot applied to multi-dimensional functions.

 [ROOT::Math::IBaseFunctionOneDim](https://root.cern/doc/master/classROOT_1_1Math_1_1IBaseFunctionOneDim.html){:target="_blank"}<br>
 This interface provides a method to evaluate the function given a value (simple double) by implementing `double operator()` (`const double`).
-The defined user class  only needs to reimplement the pure abstract method double `DoEval(double x)` that will do the work of evaluating the function at point x.
+The defined user class only needs to reimplement the purely abstract double `DoEval(double x)` method, which does the work of evaluating the function at point x.

 _**Example**_